On this page you'll find information on the range of services available for people with diabetes in the Bailiwick.

 - This section of the course looks at how to monitor Type 2 Diabetes including driving, and coping when ill.

-Permanent orthotics have to be paid for unless the patient is in receipt of supplementary benefits.
+- Permanent orthotics have to be paid for unless the patient is in receipt of income support.